 - Year 4 visit to Plymouth, The Box Museum

 - Planetarium Visit to School – focused on Ancient Egypt bought also cross curricular to science with Earth and Space.

 Autumn 2022 we have enroled to the Go Cornish programme.

 Annual Celebrations of St Piran's Day - March 5th

 Aim - to develop children's understanding of local history

+Every year, we make a point of celebrating our local history with St Piran's Day.
+One we just can't forget was during lockdown!
 Due to lock down of 2021, St Piran's Day took place both at home and at school!
 It was fantastic to have everyone joining in with live pasty making!
 Everyone learnt about the history of the Cornish pasty and the ingredients required to make.
 Other activities including learning some Cornish language, the legend of St Piran and learning about the local Cornish artist Brian Hoskin.

 Brian Hoskin Art